lmondada/dphil-thesis/content/02_quantum/04_hybrid.md

     the Kronecker product.
 You can also just trust me that this works out this way :)

-How can we recover $A$ from (\*)?
+How can we recover $A$ from {{% refcentered "ablock" %}}?
 This is precisely what measurements do!
 When quantum states are expressed as sum of states, the terms of the sum form the possible measurement outcomes[^orthogonal].
 If we only measure a subset of the qubits, then the term corresponding to that measurement is isolated and all other terms disappear.
-Hence, if we measure the first qubit (that we introduced ourselves) in the zero state, then the remaining $n$ qubits will be precisely in the desired state $A \ket \psi$.
-Success!
+Hence, if we measure the first qubit (that we introduced ourselves) in the zero state, then the remaining $n$ qubits will be precisely in the desired state $A \ket \psi.$ Success!

 [^orthogonal]:
     This is simplifying slightly.
 There is a necessary condition for this to be a valid measurement: the states in the sum must form a measurement basis, i.e. they must be orthogonal.
 This is satisfied here.

-Using this "term isolating" property of measurements, known as state collapse, we can thus effect computations that would have been otherwise difficult or impossible to perform.
+Using this "term isolating" property of measurements, known as _state collapse_, we can thus effect computations that would have been otherwise difficult or impossible to perform.
 There is however one important wrinkle that we cannot forget about: measurements are non-deterministic!
 We cannot assume that all